Convergence of Regularization Parameters for Solutions Using the Filtered Truncated Singular Value Decomposition: Introduction

-While solutions of \eqref{Jls} under the noted assumptions have been extensively studied, e.g. \cite{Hanke, Hansen:98, hansenbook, Vogel:2002} there is still much discussion concerning the selection of $\alpha$ even for the single parameter case, $\Wx=\alpha^2 I$.
-Suggested techniques include, among others, using the Morozov discrepancy principle (MDP) which assumes that the solution should be found within some prescribed $\chi^2$ noise estimate \cite{morozov}, balance of the terms in \eqref{Jls} using the L-curve \cite{Hansen:98}, and minimization of the generalized cross validation (GCV) function \cite{GoHeWa} or of the statistically motivated Unbiased Predictive Risk Estimator (UPRE) \cite{Vogel:2002}.
-Although the Singular Value Decomposition (SVD) for $A$, \cite{GoLo:96}, given by $A=U\Sigma V^T$, does not provide a practical approach for solving \eqref{Jls} for large scale problems, it is a useful tool for understanding the solutions of \eqref{Jls} as a function of the regularization parameter $\alpha$ and for writing down the relevant expressions for finding $\alpha$.
-Here we examine how the regularization parameter converges as a function of the number of terms, $k$, in the SVD, when $\alpha$ is found using the UPRE.
+While solutions of \eqref{Jls} have been extensively studied, e.g. \cite{Hanke,Hansen:98,hansenbook,Vogel:2002} there is still much discussion concerning the selection of $\Wx$ even for the single parameter case, $\Wx=\alpha^2 I$.
+Suggested techniques include, among others, using the Morozov discrepancy principle (MDP) which assumes that the solution should be found within some prescribed $\chi^2$ noise estimate \cite{morozov}, balance of the terms in \eqref{Jls} using the L-curve \cite{Hansen:98}, the quasi-optimality condition \cite{Quasi,doi:10.1080/01630560903392941,HAMARIK20122146} and minimization of the generalized cross validation (GCV) function \cite{GoHeWa} or of the statistically motivated Unbiased Predictive Risk Estimator (UPRE) \cite{stein1981,Vogel:2002}.
+Of these the MDP, GCV and UPRE approaches are all \textit{a posteriori} estimators, the MDP on the $\chi^2$ distribution of the predicted residual, the GCV through its derivation as a leave one out procedure to minimize the predictive error and the UPRE as an estimator of the minimum predictive risk of the solution.
+There is an extensive discussion of these methods in the standard literature e.g. \cite{Hansen:98,hansenbook,Vogel:2002} and many more are compared in \cite{BAUER20111795}.
+We do not replicate that discussion here, rather we focus on the UPRE parameter choice method.
+The UPRE method has a firm theoretical foundation, is robust, and has been extensively applied in practical applications, \cite{Abascal:2008aa,HHSR,lin-2010-upre,mere:09,TomaSixouPeyrin:15,VAR:2014b,VRA:2017,saeed6,saeed7}.
+Our analysis extends the approach in \cite{FenuGCV} which provided bounds on the regularization parameter for finding $\alpha$ using the GCV; the analysis in \cite{Renaut2017} that examined convergence of the parameter with increasing resolution of the problem via the connection of the continuous and discrete singular value expansions for specific square integrable operators defining $A$; and the discussion in \cite{RVA:15} that demonstrated the relationship of the regularization parameter obtained when using the LSQR Krylov method for large scale problems.
+Moreover, our interest in the UPRE, instead of the MDP, arises because the UPRE depends only on the underlying knowledge of the noise distribution, whereas the MDP also introduces a secondary tolerance factor on the satisfaction of the $\chi^2$ distribution, which is often needed to limit over smoothing of the solutions, \cite{ABT:13}.